KennthShang/CHERRY/README.md

 1. if the program output an error (which is caused by your machine):
 `Error: mkl-service + Intel(R) MKL: MKL_THREADING_LAYER=INTEL is incompatible with libgomp.so.1 library.`
 You can type in the command `export MKL_SERVICE_FORCE_INTEL=1` before runing *run_Speed_up.py*
-2. Since the topk method is given, we cannot give the how taxaonmic tree for each prediction.
-However, we will supply a script for you to convert the prediction into a complte taxonmoy tree. (will be avaliable soon)